-- academic records are kept by the Dean of Faculty and the Registrar in Westminster Hall; - records on student life including records on student housing, organizations, and disciplinary matters are kept by the Dean of Student Life in Westminster Hall; - 3. health records are kept by the Executive Director of The Wellness Center in Westminster Hall; - 4. records on student financial affairs are kept by the Vice President for Business & Finance in Westminster Hall and by the Director of Financial Aid in the Enrollment Services/Financial Aid offices in Champ; - career service records are kept by the Director of Career Services in Newnham Hall; - 6. internship records are kept by the internship coordinator in Newnham Hall; and - athletic records are kept by the Director of Athletics located in the Westminster Gymnasium.
+- academic records are kept by the Dean of Faculty and the 1.
+Registrar in Westminster Hall; - records on student life including records on student housing, 2. organizations, and disciplinary matters are kept by the Dean of Student Life in Hunter Activity Center; - health records are kept by the Executive Director of the 3.
+Wellness Center in Westminster Hall; - 4. records on student financial affairs are kept by the Vice President for Business & Finance in Westminster Hall and by Director of Financial Planning the in the Admissions/Financial Planning offices in Champ; - career service records are kept by the Director of Career 5.
+Services in Newnham Hall; - internship records are kept by the internship coordinator in 6.
+Newnham Hall; and - athletic records are kept by the Director of Athletics located in 7. the Westminster Gymnasium.